 Can cover up to 3,400 square feet on a single charge.
-GPS assistance returns mower to its charging station when the battery is low and can even track mower if stolen.
+GPS assistance returns mower to its charging station when the battery is low and can even track it if stolen.
 Has a built-in alarm system to prevent theft.
 Control mowing with Automower Connect App or through Alexa or Google Assistant.
-Weatherproof and able to climb 45% slopes.
+Weatherproof and able to climb 45-degree slopes.

 There are some software issues with this mower, especially with using boundary wires.